 - Some body parts may recover faster than others.

-In fact, a 2019 study found an upper/lower workout split resulted in more muscle size and strength gains when compared to a total body workout done three times per week.
+In fact, a 2019 study found an upper/lower workout split resulted in more muscle gain size and strength progress when compared to a total body workout done three times per week.
 Like the body part split, you’re still hitting each muscle at that magical twice-per-week mark that’s been found to be optimal for bodybuilders.
 (4)